AWS Open Distro for OpenTelemetry

 - A Sumo Logic account.
 If you don't already have one, you can create an account here.

-- A HTTP Traces endpoint URL.
+- An OTLP/HTTP endpoint URL.
 Instructions how to get one are available here.

 Configuration (Collector)